 How much renewable energy will EBCE provide?

-EBCE will provide much of its electricity from renewable sources such as solar, wind and geothermal—which do not pollute or produce greenhouse gases.
+EBCE will provide much of its electricity from renewable sources such as solar, wind and small hydroelectricity—which do not pollute or produce greenhouse gases.
 Switching from conventional energy sources to renewable energy is the single most effective way to accomplish our communities’ climate action goals.
 Check out the website for more information on our power mix